Abdullah-Al-Ovi/pageturner-library-client/README.md

 ### Details:
   * Use reactjs as frontend technology and nodejs & mongodb as backend technology.
   * Used firebase for authentication.
+  * Applied success/error message when user sign in or sign up.
+  * Applied logics to redirect unregistred user to sign in page to confirm their identity.
   * Used JWT for authorization and protecting API.
   * Created API for CRUD operation on various functionality such as to add,update,borrow and return book.
   * Also added private route to maintain security.